cypress-io/cypress/npm/puppeteer/README.md

         on,
         onMessage: {
           async switchToTabAndGetContent (browser: PuppeteerBrowser) {
+            // In this message handler, we utilize the Puppeteer API to interact with the browser and the new tab that our Cypress tests has opened

             // Utilize the retry since the page may not have opened and loaded by the time this runs const page = await retry<Promise<Page>>(async () => {
+              // The browser will (eventually) have 2 tabs open: the Cypress tab and the newly opened tab
-              const pages = await browser.pages()
+              // In Puppeteer, tabs and windows are called pages const pages = await browser.pages()
-              const page = pages.find((page) => page.url().includes('page-2.html'))
+              // Try to find the page we want to interact with const page = pages.find((page) => page.url().includes('page-2.html'))

-              // If we haven't found the page, throw an error to signal that it should retry if (!page) throw new Error('Could not find page')
+              // If we can't find the page, it probably hasn't loaded yet, so throw an error to signal that this function should retry if (!page) throw new Error('Could not find page')

               // Otherwise, return the page instance and it will be returned by the `retry` function itself